IsItEditingTime/documentation/content/creator/3d-modeling/textures.md

 <img src="/images/3d-models-and-animations/3d-essentials/64-metallic-map.png" width="900" />

 _In the image we can see how the dark parts of the texture affect the model.
-The dark stripes are opaque, while the white stripe is beahving under the metallic shader properties and gray being a mixture between both._
+The dark stripes are opaque, while the white stripe is behaving under the metallic shader properties and gray being a mixture between both._

 # **Roughness Maps**